fire1/ArduinoMid/libraries/Firmata/readme.md

 ###Cloning Firmata

-If you are contributing to Firmata or otherwise need a version newer than the latest tagged release, you can clone Firmata directly to your Arduino/libraries/ directory (where 3rd party libraries are installed).
+If you are contributing to Firmata or otherwise need a version newer than the latest tagged release, you can clone Firmata directly to your Arduino/libraries/ directory (used 3rd party libraries are installed).
 This only works for Arduino 1.6.4 and higher, for older versions you need to clone into the Arduino application directory (see section below titled "Using the Source code rather than release archive").
 Be sure to change the name to Firmata as follows:

 ```bash
 $ git clone git@github.com:firmata/arduino.git ~/Documents/Arduino/libraries/Firmata